rakesh-31-3/Life-Skills/TechnicalCommunication.md

 ## Introduction

-catching is a technique used to improve the performance of websites or Applications.
+Catching is a technique used to improve the performance of websites or Applications.
 Catching is like a temporary storage that stores the previously accessed data or repeatedly accessed data by using that data it delivers the content more quickly without fetching the data from the database recursively.

 ### Benefits of catching: